lynx-json/specification/content/objects.md

 # Objects

-This section extends a JSON object to provide metadata so that a user agent may effectively display the object to a user.
+This section constrains a JSON object to provide metadata so that a user agent may effectively display the object to a user.

 ## Format Rules